 - New prerecorded audio and video content is added with captions and transcripts as applicable.
 The agency is currently working to provide captions and transcripts for older audio and video materials.

 SC 1.2.1 (Level A), SC 1.2.2 (Level A), SC 1.2.8 (Level AAA)

 - New infographics are posted to the website with an alternative text version of the content.
 The agency is currently working to provide alternative text versions of older infographics.

 Report Accessibility Problems

-Please report website accessibility problems to the DOC Webmaster .
-In your message include the website address and the specific problems you have encountered.
+Please report website accessibility problems to the DOC Webmaster.
+In your message include the webpage URL address and the specific problems you have encountered.

 Link Types, File Types & Document Viewers

 Document Links & Viewers